os-climate/sostrades-dev-tools/docs/source/user_manual.md

 This chapter provides an overview of the GUI homepage, navigation menus, including study and reference management, as well as group management, the Ontology and the manager dashboard.

-### Section 2.1: Homepage infos
+### Section 2.1: Homepage information

 ![](images/platform-GUI/welcome-page/numbered-welcome-page.png)

-After connecting to SoSTrades GUI platform they are many information displayed on the homepage.
-Each numbered boxes are described bellow:
+After connecting to SoSTrades GUI platform there is a lot of information displayed on the homepage.
+Each numbered box is described below:
 - **1- Menu button:** From this button you can navigate to the different pages of the GUI which will be detailed in next chapters.
 - **2- Platform information:** In this box, the name and creation date of the platform are displayed.
 When you are connected to a cloud platform, the box is clickable to view more details about the different Git repositories the platform is based on.
 - **3- User information:** The name of the current user is displayed
 - **4- Contact button:** Show the email address of the support team
 - **5- Logout button:** Here is the button to logout
 - **6- Favorite studies:** At the bottom of the homepage there are the last opened and favorite study of the current user.
 Users can mark their favorite studies with a star in the study management panel (see the next section).
 - **7- Header color:** The color of the header is configurable during the platform's creation.
-For example, the cloud open source validation platform is green, different color than the purple one for local platforms.
+For example, the cloud open-source validation platform is green, different color than the purple one for local platforms.

 By clicking on the Platform Information box, a table appears summarizing all Git repository details used to build the platform.
 The table includes the repository name, the branch or tag in use, the commit identifier, and the last commit date.
 This allows users to track the exact versions of the different components that make up the platform.
 ![](images/platform-GUI/header/platform-version.png)